B4CKU/fun-hunger/README.md

 - Saturation of recently eaten food increases amount of health recovered and decreases the regeneration speed.
 - Decreased maximum hunger by 50%; overall healing from food decreased.
 ## WIP Features
+- Saturation brackets (0, 20; in case any mod breaks anything by just adding saturation).
+- Saturation and hunger effects changed to affect the foodLevel rather than saturation/exhaustion.
 - Prevent eating while at 10 hunger.
 - Make eating less filling (not saturating!) foods faster.
 - Finish the healing formula (HungerManagerMixin.class).